davidryal/RuleSurf/README.md

 - `/i`: Implement recent unadded changes
 - `/a`: Enable auto-execution mode

+The AI assistant will:

+- Maintain your Adaptive Project State
+- Track tasks and project insights
+- Provide continuous context management
+- Guide you through development cycles

 For a complete list of commands, refer to `global_rules.md`

 ## Contributing

 Love RuleSurf and want to help improve it?
-Awesome! 🚀
+Awesome!

 While this project is primarily a personal tool, I'm totally open to collaboration.
 If you have ideas, suggestions, or improvements: